 - to learn; to love; to be kind; to connect; to respect;

-- to try to understand; to give; to teach;
+- to listen deeply and try to understand; to give; to teach;

 - to notice and thank the helpers in our lives, even if they are not perfect;